sebhtml/novigrad/README.md

 # Roadmap

-- implement back-propagation for hidden layers
+- use debug_assert instead of assert in non-test code
-- activate matrix in place
+- activate matrix with &mut argument
-- derive matrix in place
+- derive matrix with &mut argument
-- avoid transpose and instead implement a matmul with lhs transpose semantics
+- transpose with &mut argument
 - make static embeddings work for megaman dataset
 - add an abstraction for loss
 - implement cross-entropy loss
+- add tape like in pytorch
 - embeddings are learned
 - shuffle examples in each epoch
+- implement transformer
 - bpe tokenizer
-- add tape like in pytorch
-- rename matrix to tensor
-- implement transformer
-- gelu
+- add gelu

 # Links